List of Tohoku Initiatives

 Architecture / Economic Revitalisation, Local NPO / Grassroot

-Temporary shopping street in Kesennuma that opened on December 24 2011 and offers 51 shops a new livelyhood. (日本語 only)
+Temporary shopping street in Kesennuma that opened on December 24 2011 and offers over 50 shops a new livelyhood. (日本語 only)

 Based in: Kesennuma